-The diagnosis of pediatric allergy depends upon a number of key ingredients.
-It is essential that the patient have signs and symptoms of allergic disorders at the time and place of exposure.
-There must also be the demonstration of an antibody response to the suspected allergen.
+Diagnosing an allergy depends on a number of key indicators.
+The patient must have signs and symptoms of allergy at the time and place of exposure to the allergen.
+Patients must also demonstrate an antibody response to the suspected allergen.

-A key point to remember about pediatric allergy testing is that it is used to confirm a suspicion of allergy.
-The Pediatric Allergist listens to the history and performs a physical examination.
-With this information, the allergy tests are then selected to confirm the diagnosis.
+A key point to remember about allergy testing is that it is used to confirm a suspicion of allergy.
+Pediatric allergists with Riley Hospital for Children at Indiana University Health will listen to your child’s history and perform a physical exam.
+Based on this information, your physician will then choose the appropriate allergy test to confirm the diagnosis.
 The value of the allergy test is only as good as the history that supports it.
 To look at this from another perspective, a positive allergy test by itself does not make the diagnosis.

 Key points to know about pediatric allergy tests:

-- A pediatric allergy test does not diagnose allergic disease.
+- An allergy test does not diagnose allergic disease.
 The test determines the presence or absence of specific IgE antibodies.

 - IgE is a necessary component of an allergic reaction.